ovh/cds/docs/content/workflows/pipelines/actions/builtin/gitclone.md

 By defaut, depth is 50 and git clone with `--single-branch` automatically.
 So, if you want to do in a step script `git diff anotherBranch`, you have to set depth to 'false'.

+If there is no user && password && sshkey setted in action GitClone, CDS checks on Application VCS Strategy if some auth parameters can be used.

 ### Example